MultiSafepay/docs/content/payments/methods/wallet/applepay/payment-flow.md

     C->>Mu: Selects Apple Pay at checkout
     Mu->>C: Connects to Apple Pay (direct/redirect)
-    C->>A: Completes payment on an iOS device with Touch ID or Face ID A->>Mu: Sends the customer's credit card details as an encrypted token Mu->>CS: Decrypts token and processes payment
+    C->>A: Authorizes payment on an iOS device with Touch ID or Face ID alt is Direct integration
+    A->>Me: Sends the customer's payment details as an encrypted token Me->>Mu: Sends the customer's payment details as an encrypted token else is Redirect integration
+    A->>Mu: Sends the customer's payment details as an encrypted token end
+    Mu->>CS: Decrypts token and processes payment
     Mu->>Me: Runs fraud filter and provides risk report Me->>Mu: Authorizes transaction